 - Only those courses that are listed in the Vanderbilt Graduate Catalog can count towards graduate (GPED) credit.

-- Students must first obtain permission from the Director or the Associate Director of the GPED if taking more than 6 hours (two 3-hour courses, or three 2-hour courses) of elective courses outside the Department (i.e. courses other than those listed as ECON or FNEC in university catalogs).
+- Students must first obtain permission from the GPED Director if taking more than 6 hours (two 3-hour courses, or three 2-hour courses) of elective courses outside the Department (i.e. courses other than those listed as ECON or FNEC in university catalogs).

 A week before Commencement each year, GPED students, their families, faculty, deans, directors and staff of the Program come together for a delightful evening to honor the graduating class.
 The program offers several academic awards in recognition of outstanding academic achievement.
 The most coveted award, the "GPED Award," recognizes citizenship, leadership, and helpfulness toward fellow students.